chipsalliance/systolic/docs/README.md

 ## How to build

-Install honkit.
+Install nix.

 Clone this project.

-Build this project and view it in web browser, ``$LANG`` is your current language.
+Build this project and view it in pdf viewer, ``$LANG`` is your current language.

 | \$LANG  | DESCRIPTION |
 | ------- | ----------- |